FrankStrix/Nixos-config/README.md

 ### 3. Link Configuration Files:
 Replace or integrate the existing configuration files with those from this repository:
 > ### IMPORTANT 🚨
->  Remeber to change all users.frank options or it will change your user in frank without a password!!
+>  Remeber to change all users.frank options into your user name, or it will change your user in frank without a password!!
 ```
 sudo cp -r modules /etc/nixos/
 sudo cp flake.nix /etc/nixos/